h1gg1baby/Epoch-OriginsMod-Server-Package/README.md

 ## Contact

-seppo{at}posteo.de | No support for used mods!
+epoch{at}posteo.de | No support for used mods!
 Send your Server-IP.
 I will visit you! ;-)

 ## Licences